-Fontecchio is a larger village on the Aterno Valley and I just love the feel it gives, even just walking around a bit.
+Fontecchio is a larger village on the Aterno river (Valle Subequana) and I just love the feel it gives when you just walk around a bit.

-In the picture above you see and old communal oven-building.
-Once or twice a week the oven would be fired and everybody would bring their home-made bread to bake.
-It was a social gathering where, while you waited for your baking-goods to get ready, you could talk, know who was pregnant, how other people’s kids were doing, get informed on current news in general.
+In the picture above you see the ancient communal building with a wood-fired oven.
+Once or twice a week everybody would bring their home-made bread to bake.
+It was a social gathering and while you waited for your goods to get ready, you could talk, know who was pregnant, how other people’s kids were doing, get informed on current news in general.

 Next to the fountain this frescoe-ed Madonna.
-But it was usual at the time, in all of these villages, to have some holy-image in places where many people would pass by, for a quick prayer while attending their own business.
-Just like the placing of billboards along a highway nowadays.
-Location is key.
+In the past all these villages, to had some holy image in places where many people would pass by.
+This way they could say a quick prayer while attending their own business, going to work, etc. They are called iconicelle, small icons.

-And that’s why the fountain, just like the oven, was a perfect place for these images or iconicelle,, as the whole village would go there sooner or later, to drink, have animals drink, doing the laundry, or get water for home.
+And that’s why the fountain, just like the oven, was a perfect place for these images or iconicelle,, as the whole village would go there sooner or later, to bring their sheep to drink, do the laundry, or get water for home.
 Women in Abruzzo would carry water by using a copper conca, a vessel with two handles on the side they carried by balancing it on their heads.

-A great place to have another of these iconicelle, holy images, is the archway under the tower.
-You can see they repainted it a number of times and the face of the Virgin is absolutely ugly, but the composition betrays the hand of a master.
+A great place to have another of these iconicelle, is the archway under the tower.
+You can see they repainted it a number of times and currently the face of the Virgin is absolutely ugly, but the composition betrays the hand of a master.

-Pity we came on such a rainy day, my children were absolutely miserable and annoyed, and this, together with the rain, made it a very short walk.
+Pity we came on such a rainy day, my children were absolutely miserable and annoyed, and this, together with the rain, made for a very short walk.

-This door is quite peculiar, in L’Aquila behind Piazza Duomo there are a whole series, called Le Cancelle.
+This door is quite peculiar, in L’Aquila in an alley behind Piazza Duomo there is a whole series of them, called Le Cancelle.
 They are the workshops of medieval artisans, each a member of his own Guild.
-One part of the door was to get in, the shorter part would have on the inside a working surface, so that the artisan or artist could have the best light from outside.
+One part of the door was to get in, the shorter part would have on the inside a working surface, so that the artisan or artist could enjoy the best light from outside for his work.

 And how do you find these old doors?
 I love their weathered texture and just see what a beautiful wood they used for them.